VaradM-17/spring-security/README.md

-# 🔐 Spring Security - Database Authentication & Authorization
+# 🔐 Spring Security with JWT — Database Authentication & Authorization

 Hey there! 👋